ENG517/Github-Docs-G1/content/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop.md

 {% endtip %}

+Cloning a repository creates a copy on your local machine, and can make it easier to add and edit files, make commits, and merge.

 1. Sign in to {% data variables.location.product_location %} and {% data variables.product.prodname_desktop %} before you start to clone.
 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.open-with-github-desktop %}